tillgrallert/TeachingTei/slides/dhib-2019/dhib-2019_2-tei-core-module.md

 </lg>
 ```

-# Next
+## Next

-And now we're going to move on to another exercise where you get to apply some of the more structural elements you have learned about.
+And now we're going to move on to an exercise where you get to apply some of the more structural elements you have learned about.

 <!-- Exercise: structural markup.
 We start with paper copies of the newspapers and draw shapes on them.
 We then try to replicate some of the structure within oXygen by first generating the skeleton structure and then pasting plain text into this model structure.
 Otherwise, we can also start by subdividing an XML file containing text() -->